pomerium/documentation/content/docs/internals/mutual-auth.md

 - The JWT itself was intended for the upstream service
 - The user is authorized to access the upstream service

-To verify a JWT, the upstream service must check that the JWT was signed by a trusted authority – in this case, that’s Pomerium.
-Pomerium requires a user’s private key to sign the JWT and stores the corresponding public key in a **JSON web key set** (JWKS).
-The upstream service can access Pomerium’s JWKS endpoint to fetch the public key and verify that Pomerium signed the JWT.
+To verify a JWT, the upstream service must check that the JWT was signed by a trusted authority – in this case, that's Pomerium.
+Pomerium requires a user's private key to sign the JWT and stores the corresponding public key in a **JSON web key set** (JWKS).
+The upstream service can access Pomerium's JWKS endpoint to fetch the public key and verify that Pomerium signed the JWT.

 See the diagram below for a step-by-step example: